w3c/csswg-drafts/explainer.md

 and is useful even in the absence of JS, so CSS is the most practical place to put it in:

-* Spatnav isn't about the semantics of the marup
+* Spatnav isn't about the semantics of the markup
 * With markup alone, you do not know if spatnav is going to be appropriate for the document/app or not.
 You need to consider the layout and the JS application logic to figure out if spatnav is more likely to help or to clash with the way the layout is built, with event handlers, animations, and what have you.
 So that leaves us with two choices: put it in JS, or put it in CSS.
 * The likelyhood that spatnav clashes with something in JS is arguably somewhat higher than the likelyhood that it would work poorly due to a weird layout, however:
     * There can be documents written without javascript at all that could want to turn on spatnav